tf-dbis-uni-freiburg/PRoST/README.md

     mvn package

-## PRoST loader: loading RDF graphs and creating the logical partitions.
+## PRoST-Loader: loading RDF graphs and creating the logical partitions.
 NEW: Support for N-Triples documents.
 NEW: Added an option "lp" to specify a logical partition strategy You can load a graph with PRoST in the following way: